Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 As with the constructor, this breaks binary compatibility.

-It’s possible to work around these issues by manually writing a secondary constructor and overriding the `copy` method.
+It's possible to work around these issues by manually writing a secondary constructor and overriding the `copy` method.
 However, the effort involved negates the convenience of using a data class.

 Another issue with data classes is that changing the order of constructor arguments affects the generated `componentX` methods,